Logo

 Call Us

 Neglecting AC maintenance leads to a gradual decline in performance, higher energy bills, and breakdowns that always seem to happen on the hottest day of the year.
 But how often should you really service it, and what's changed in 2025 and 2026 that every homeowner needs to know?
-This guide covers everything, from costs and checklists to the new refrigerant regulations and expiring tax credits.
+This guide covers everything, from costs and checklists to the new refrigerant regulations, the expiration of federal tax credits, and what smart homeowners are doing differently in 2026.

 What's In This Guide